-A court conviction for driving under the influence of drugs or alcohol (DUI) in Colorado will result in a number of legal consequences.
-If convicted of any alcohol-or-drug-related driving offense in Colorado, the criminal court will often mandate that the defendant obtain a substance abuse evaluation from a substance abuse evaluator who works for the local county probation office.
-The court will generally defer to probation and the alcohol evaluator in determining the appropriate level of treatment both in terms of substance abuse treatment classes and sobriety monitoring.
-In Colorado, drivers convicted of DUI, DWAI, or UDD should expect the court to require them to complete an approved alcohol-and-drug safety education or treatment program as defined in 42-4-1301.3(3)(c)(IV), C.R.S.
+A court conviction for driving under the influence (DUI) in Colorado will result in several legal consequences.
+If convicted, the court will mandate a defendant obtain a substance abuse evaluation from the county probation office.
+The court will defer to probation when determining the appropriate level of treatment and sobriety monitoring.
+In Colorado, drivers convicted of DUI, DWAI, or Underage Drinking and Driving (UDD) should expect the court to require an approved alcohol-and-drug safety education or treatment program as defined in 42-4-1301.3(3)(c)(IV), C.R.S.

 In accordance with 2 CCR 502-1 Behavioral Health Rules, the Colorado Office of Behavioral Heath develops and enforces rules for licensed Level I and Level II DUI education and treatment programs.
 “Level I and Level II Education, Therapy, or Treatment” are the approved alcohol and drug safety education or treatment programs referenced above.

-In addition to being court-ordered, if a driver has their driving privileges revoked by the Colorado DMV for an alcohol-or-drug-related offense like DUI, DWAI or UDD, the Colorado DMV will often mandate that the driver enroll in and complete a Level I or II DUI Education and Therapy program as a term of driving privilege reinstatement.
+In addition to being court-ordered, if the Colorado DMV revokes someone’s driving privilege for a DUI conviction, the DMV will often require the driver to enroll in and complete a DUI Education and Therapy program as a term of reinstatement.

-Level I and Level II Services can only be completed at programs licensed by OBH to provide these services.
+DUI education and therapy can only be completed at programs licensed by OBH to provide these services.
 Licensed programs must use an OBH-approved, DUI-specific curriculum in the delivery of Level I and Level II services.
-DUI education and therapy services must be provided in person, face-to-face.

 What is Level I Education and when is it required?